Exiled-Team/EXILED/GettingStarted.md

 ```
 Now we have successfully hooked to a player join event which fires when ever a player joins!
 It is important to note that every event has different event arguments, and each type of event argument has different properties associated with it.

-EXILED already provides a broadcast function, so let's use it in our event:
+SEXILED already provides a broadcast function, so let's use it in our event:

 ```csharp
 public class EventHandlers